Between waterways - Puruvesi and Pihlajavesi

 Fauna & Flora of the Esker Nature

-According to botanic geography Punkaharju is part of the Eastern Finland herb-rich forest area and its most important natural features are a direct result of the Ice Age.
-The unique shapes of the esker ridge were formed 10 000 years ago as the continental glacier withdrew towards the Bothnian Sea at the end of the Ice Age.
+The most important natural features of Punkaharju are a direct result of the Ice Age.
+The unique shapes of the esker ridge were formed 11 000 years ago as the continental glacier withdrew towards the Bothnian Sea at the end of the Ice Age.

 The first vegetation spread to the area as the land came in view from beneath melt-waters.
 There are still signs today of the early species which spread in the area.
 The Yellow Oxytropis (Oxytropis campestris) - which can also be blue - blooms generously along the ridge road in May - June.
 Today the Alpine Milkvetch (Astragalus alpinus) is a typical northern and esker plant.
 For the most part the area's vegetation consists of species typical of dry forests.
 These are for example Catsfoot (Antennaria dioica), the Heather (Calluna vulgaris) and the Lingonberry (Vaccinium vitis-idaea).